vincecao/use-promisestate/src/useAppearance/README.md

 ## useAppearance

-A Hook with its Provider allows you to read or override current os appearance preference.
+A Hook allows you to read os appearance and update website class preference.

 The hook uses [Window.matchMedia() API](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) to detect and modify user appearance preference setting for the project.